maireadwhite/Love-Maths/README.md

 Buttons added to games area and classed defined Question area set up and placeholders added
 Css added using source code provided.
 Data-types set on buttons.
+HTML and CSS complete.
+Started javascript.
+Each function should have one main task.
+Atomic.Single responsibility principle.